AbdHajjar/SmartPaste/README.md

 A: Check that no other applications are blocking clipboard access.
 Try running as administrator (Windows) or granting accessibility permissions (macOS).

 **Q: OCR isn't working**
-A: Install Tesseract OCR: `pip install smartpaste[ocr]` and ensure Tesseract is in your system PATH.
+A: Install Tesseract OCR: `pip install smartpaste-ai[ocr]` and ensure Tesseract is in your system PATH.

 **Q: Language detection is incorrect**
 A: Language detection works best with longer text samples (50+ characters).
 Short texts may be misidentified.